 Although market forces have replaced regulation for most forms of transportation, the need for economic analysis in transportation industries remains and in some cases has even increased because of continuing oversight by federal agencies, legislative proposals to reregulate, and private lawsuits.

 The airline industry is just one example of where the need for analysis in the transportation sector has increased.
 Since deregulation of the airline industry, the Department of Justice, the Federal Trade Commission, other government agencies and private parties have scrutinized airline pricing and marketing by filing cases involving airline tariff publishing service, computer reservation systems, and pricing and capacity issues, among others.
 As demand for air travel increases, as new airlines enter the market and older ones exit, and as more and more airports face capacity constraints, the need for economic evaluation of these problems will continue.
 Economic analysis plays an important role in evaluating these issues and is vital in the search for potential solutions.

 In ocean and inland waterway shipping, a number of proposals have been advanced, including proposals to modify the Jones Act and to restrict or eliminate the antitrust immunity for ocean shipping conferences.
-EI has the background and experience to analyze these proposals.
+Secretariat Economists has the background and experience to analyze these proposals.

 Similarly, the Federal Energy Regulatory Commission’s regulation of pipelines and electric power transmission continues to evolve.
 Because other aspects of oil, gas, and electric power markets have been freed from regulation, these energy segments markets now have become a mixture of regulated and unregulated sales and services.